Thai Fire Therapy Massage in Thailand | Yam Khang

 eBook - Thai Healing Arts Reference Book

-The goal of the treatment is to help relieve the patient from muscle, tendon, joint and bone pain, as well as numbness and paralysis, while working the Sip Sen Energy Lines or Thai Sen .
+The goal of the treatment is to help relieve the patient from muscle, tendon, joint and bone pains, as well as from numbness and paralysis, while working along the Sip Sen Energy Lines or Thai Sen .

-The therapist generally uses two oils — sesame oil and so-called plai oil mixed with herbs — dipping the foot in them and heating the foot on a metal/iron blade cover of a charcoal-fired metal bucket.
+The therapist generally uses two oils — Sesame oil and so-called Plai oil mixed with herbs — dipping the foot in them and heating the foot on a metal/iron plate (typically a traditional iron plough shear) which is heated on top of a charcoal-fired metal bucket.

-With his hot foot the therapist treats the patient, meanwhile using a wooden stick to keep his or her balance.
+With the hot foot the therapist treats the patient, meanwhile using a wooden stick to keep balance.
 When the foot gets cold, the process of dipping and heating is repeated.

 Sometimes the heat of the iron plate can be so hot that when the masseur slides the foot over it, the soaked foot explodes in a loud hissing sound accompanied with a fireball.